Xinglab/TEQUILA-seq/README.md

 #### Prediction of NMD-targeted transcript isoforms

 To determine NMD-targeted transcript, we firstly obtain open reading frame (ORF) for each identified transcript, either by adopting the annotated ORF for those annotated protein-coding transcripts with 'basic' tag (based on GENCODE annotation) or adopting its longest ORF as the predicted ORF for others.
-For each transcript with predicted ORF, we determined it to contain a premature stop codon (PTC) and as the NMD-target transcript if: (i) it was longer than >= 200nts, (ii) it contained at least two exons and (iii) the last stop codon resided >=50nts upstream of the last exon-exon junction [Lindeboom, 2017, PMC5045715].
+For each transcript with predicted ORF, we determined it to contain a premature termination codon (PTC) and as the NMD-target transcript if: (i) it was longer than >= 200nts, (ii) it contained at least two exons and (iii) the last stop codon resided >=50nts upstream of the last exon-exon junction [Lindeboom, 2017, PMC5045715].

 To run [Translation.py](./scripts/Translation_scripts/Translation.py), the genome sequence file and the corresponding GENCODE annotation file should be downloaded and moved to [files](./scripts/Translation_scripts/files/) folder.